Post

 The benefit isn’t magical output quality.
 It’s fewer responses that miss the point, less back-and-forth, and a shorter path from intent to something useful.
 More of the value comes out of the first generation rather than through a sequence of corrections.

-The deeper change, the one that compounded for me over time, is that the discipline of writing precise prompts has made me more precise about what I’m actually trying to do before I start.
+The deeper change, the one that has compounded for me over time, is that the discipline of writing precise prompts has slowly made me more precise about what I am actually trying to do before I start.
 Prompting well turns out to require thinking well first, which is a less glamorous description of the skill but probably a more accurate one.
+The same discipline shows up in the tickets I write for my colleagues, in the design documents I share before a piece of work begins, and in the questions I ask before I take a piece of work on.
+It turns out the thing the model needed was the same thing the people around me have always needed from me: clarity about what I am asking for, and clarity about what I am not.

 This post is licensed under CC BY 4.0 by the author.